ehlesp/smallab-k8s-pve-guide/G032 - Deploying services 01 ~ Considerations.md

   It is important that you also see the usage values from within your Proxmox VE host and VMs, because they are more fine grained and can indicate you better how resources are being used.

 - **The `kubectl top` command**\
-  This will give you the view on resources usage from within your K3s cluster.
+  This gives you the view on resources usage from within your K3s cluster.

 - **Headlamp**\
   The Headlamp dashboard you deployed in the [previous chapter **G031**](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md) offers a resources usage overview in its main `Clusters` page.

 ## Do not fill your cluster up to the brim

 Just because you still have free RAM or a not so high CPU usage, it does not mean that you can keep on deploying more services in your setup.
 You must leave some room for possible usage spikes, and for the underlying platforms running everything (Proxmox VE and K3s) which also need resources to run.
-This way you can also run sporadic tasks like backup jobs or updates when required.
+This way you can run sporadic tasks like backup jobs or updates when required.

 ## Navigation